-Mr H complains that an unregulated business called Commercial Land and Property Brokers (CL&P) introduced him to Options UK Personal Pensions LLP, ('Options', which was trading as Carey Pensions UK LLP at the time of the relevant events) and gave him advice and made arrangements when doing so, despite not having the regulatory authorisation needed to do this.
+Ms R complains that an unregulated business called Commercial Land and Property Brokers (CL&P) introduced her to Options UK Personal Pensions LLP, ('Options', which was trading as Carey Pensions UK LLP at the time of the relevant events) and gave her advice and made arrangements when doing so, despite not having the regulatory authorisation needed to do this.

-Mr H says he was contacted by CL&P and, following its advice to transfer away from his existing personal pension to a Self Invested Personal Pension (SIPP) and invest in Store First, switched his pension arrangements to a SIPP with Options, and made a Store First investment.
+Ms R says she was contacted by CL&P and, following its advice to transfer away from her existing personal pension plan to a Self Invested Personal Pension (SIPP) and invest in unregulated investments, switched her pension arrangements to a SIPP with Options, and made the investments, which made her losses.
+She says Options is to blame for this as it didn't carry out sufficient due diligence checks and didn't do enough to prevent her losses.